Mismatching-Aware Unsupervised Translation Quality Estimation For Low-Resource Languages: Proposed Method

-Here, B is the size of the aligned word pairs list.
-While it's defined for a whole batch in \cite{bib12}, we consider it for each sentence pair separately as described later.
-Also, to prevent a degenerative solution, as in \cite{bib12}, we use a regularization term, constraining parameters to stay close to their original pre-trained values,
+where $T$ is a temperature hyper-parameter, $sim(s,t)$ measures the cosine similarity between $s$ and $t$, and $B$ is the size of the aligned word pairs list.
+Note that some words may not be aligned in the word alignments derived from GIZA\texttt{++}, i.e., emerged from the insertion or deletion of tokens in the translation.
+These words are not considered in this loss function since it only iterates over the aligned word pairs.
+Thus, our fine-tuning has little effect on the representation of words that are not aligned to any other words.
+Moreover, by using high-precision word alignments taken from GIZA\texttt{++}, we try to guide the model only for confident aligned words.
+While \cref{eq2} is defined for a whole batch in \cite{wudredze2020}, we consider it for each sentence pair separately, as described later.
+Also, to prevent a degenerative solution, as in \cite{wudredze2020}, we use a regularization term, constraining parameters to stay close to their original pre-trained values,

 Thus, the final objective will be as follows, with $\lambda = 1$ in the experiments: